Orion: Guitars and Voices

 Leading up to their debut CD, "Firefrost Arcanum", Vesania performed live throughout Poland.
 In 2002, the band's 1998 material was released as part of a split, "Moonastray", by Odium Records.
 Recording for the debut album was unexpectedly prolonged, and ultimately led to the release of "Firefrost Arcanum" on Empire Records in 2003 in Poland.
 Crash Music eventually released the album throughout the rest of Europe.
 Before the touring started, Annahvahr left the band and was replaced with session musician Mortifer (RIP).
 Later that year, Vesania performed as part of Metalmania Festival 2003 with Sameal and Marduk, and then embarked on the Blitzkrieg Tour 2003 with Vader.

 In 2004, Orion began to see Behemoth become more active, and Daray joined Vader.
-Despite having joined massively successful bands, Vesania pushed forward to record “God the Lux“, their second album, at Hendrix Studio (Behemoth, Azarath) in Lublin, Poland.
-Recording wouldn’t be completed until 2005/2006 with Hertz Studio (Vader, Decapitated) in Bialystok.
-Napalm Records was brought on board to release the album worldwide, with Empire Records still serving as the band’s label in their home country.
+Despite having joined massively successful bands, Vesania pushed forward to record "God the Lux", their second album, at Hendrix Studio (Behemoth, Azarath) in Lublin, Poland.
+Recording wouldn't be completed until 2005/2006 with Hertz Studio (Vader, Decapitated) in Bialystok.
+Napalm Records was brought on board to release the album worldwide, with Empire Records still serving as the band's label in their home country.
 Vesania would go on to tour with Cryptopsy, Aborted, Grave, Gojira, and more.
 Valeo (from Sammath Naur) was brought on board to handle guitars alongside Orion during those tours.
-They toured the continent extensively, including Russia, and would play close to 100 shows within a year.
+They toured the continent extensively, including Russia, and would play close to 100 shows with a year.

 Vesania rehearsed, wrote, and arranged their third album, "Distractive Killusions," in early 2007.
 The album was recorded, mixed, and mastered at Studio X with Szymon Czeck, and then released by Napalm Records by the end of the year.
 Commitments outside of Vesania would prevent the band from completing any of the touring they had wanted to do in support of the album.
 A decision was reach to put the band on hold indefinitely.
 Then in 2008, Daray left Vader and joined Dimmu Borgir.
 Additionally, bassist Heinrich joined Decapitated.